Updated 6 days ago

 - Any attempt to connect over an unencrypted channel (HTTP) is redirected to an encrypted channel (HTTPS).

-- To take advantage of HTTPS, your browser must support encryption protection (all versions of Google Chrome, Firefox, and Safari).
+- To leverage HTTPS, your browser must support encryption protection (all versions of Google Chrome, Firefox, and Safari).

 - Connections to customers' database sources and destinations are SSL encrypted by default.